-The NCR HCC JRA will be reviewed and revised by the NCR HCC Governance Board, HCC Chapter Leads, and HCC members, on an annual basis.
-Each subsequent annual update will consist of a review of the previous year's JRA and integration of relevant new information, as appropriate.
-Additionally, the JRA will be updated and revised following real events, planned training exercises, and/or the development of After Action Reports/Improvement Plans that impact the information contained in this assessment.
-The 2018-2019 NCR HCC JRA, as well as any revisions, will be distributed to all NCR HCC members and stakeholders and will posted to the NCR HCC website.
+The NCR HCC JRA is reviewed and revised by the NCR HCC Governance Board, HCC Chapter Leads, and HCC members, on an annual basis.
+Each subsequent annual update consists of a review of the previous year's JRA and integration of relevant new information, as appropriate.
+Additionally, the JRA is updated and revised following real events, planned training exercises, and/or the development of After Action Reports/Improvement Plans that impact the information contained in this assessment.
+The 2019-2020 NCR HCC JRA, as well as any revisions, will be distributed to all NCR HCC members and stakeholders and will be posted to the NCR HCC website.